arlyon/codestreak/readme.md

 # Code Streak

-Code streak is a simple django app that helps you keep a track of your programming, through github.
+Code Streak is a simple django app that helps you keep a track of your commit streak, sending pushbullet notifications to keep you on track.
 ## Installation

 #### Prerequisites
 * python 3.5 (untested with other versions)
-* django-allauth (0.27.0) for the user's github username (although you can supply that yourself)
-* django itself (1.9.9)
+* django (1.9.9)
 * huey (1.2.2)
 * pushbullet.py (0.10.0)
 * requests (2.12.4)
+* dateutil (2.6.0)

 #### Clone
-When you have all of those, drop the app into your project clone the extendless branch (master extends a template).
+When you have all of the prerequisites, clone the extend-less branch and drop it into your project.
-Drop it in your proje ct.
+Currently the master branch extends a template I use.

 #### Configuration